Set in tropical forest and providing spectacular views from several of its large temples, Lamanai provides a unique experience into the culture of

 picnic area for visitors.

 mile boat ride

 up the New River is the

-easiest way to get to Lamanai and the journey is as interesting as Lamanai itself and for the aware "birder" it may be the most productive of rare and unusual sightings Belize has to offer as you travel through miles of virgin river fauna, viewing majestic trees with overhanging air plants and colorful Orchids.
+easiest way to get to Lamanai and the journey is as interesting as Lamanai itself and for the aware "birder" it may be especially productive for spotting some rarest and most unusual sightings Belize has to offer. as you travel through miles of virgin river fauna, viewing majestic trees with overhanging air plants and colorful Orchids.

 The up-river ride is a wonderful opportunity for wildlife spotting.
 Along the way see